Wedding Receptions (click on highlighted links for song ideas)

 One of the most traditional events at the reception is the moment the father of the bride

 dances with his daughter.
-An additional special song includes the groom with his
+An additional special song includes the groom with his mother.

 dance.